Helpful Information

 • Alix Louise Sauvage – Paralympic Wheelchair Racer

-Use this as an opportunity to build your kid’s confidence and self-esteem by showing them that many people living with disability play sport and inspire others – and they can too!
+Use this as an opportunity to build your kid’s confidence and self-esteem by showing them that many people living with disability play sports and inspire others – and they can too!

 5. Respect the rules